pablopenlop/gradewing_guide/docs/other.md

 !!! note "Once you are positioned at root@gradewing-server:~/gradewing/gradewing#, you can run the necessary commands to deploy the software from GitHub"

-#### 3. Localizing the software from the Release branch on the Hetzner server
+#### 3. Localizing the software from the Hotfix branch on the Hetzner server

 ```bash
 git fetch origin